Beat the winter: Vredestein releases new Wintrac Pro - Tyre Trade News

 Beat the winter: Vredestein releases new Wintrac Pro

-Apollo Vredestein introduces a brand-new ultra-high-performance Vredestein winter tyre today.
-The Vredestein Wintrac Pro, unveiled during a dedicated product launch show at The Tire Cologne, is set to provide unrivalled winter performance for the most powerful cars.
+Apollo Vredestein has today introduced a brand-new ultra-high-performance Vredestein winter tyre.
+The Vredestein Wintrac Pro was unveiled during a dedicated product launch show at The Tire Cologne and is set to provide unrivalled winter performance for the most powerful cars.

 The Vredestein Wintrac Pro answers the growing market demands in the 17-inch and ultra-high-performance segment.
 The new winter tyre makes no concessions in terms of performance, offering maximum grip while cornering, short stopping distances on wet roads and great handling, even at high speeds.
 The Wintrac Pro is available in speed rating Y, making it appropriate for use at speeds of up to 300 km/h (186mph) for a large number of sizes.
 The tyre merges an attractive design (created in collaboration with Giugiaro) with advanced technology.